 ulagai – the universe (submerged in the causal ocean)

-kEzhal onRu Agi – becoming an unique pig
+kEzhal onRu Agi – becoming a unique boar

 kEsavan – having beautiful kEsam (hair) (that has become wet due to contact with the causal water)

-vEzham – (being incarnated as krishNa), elephant named kuvalayApIdam (which was an obstacle)
+vEzham – (having incarnated as krishNa), elephant named kuvalayApIdam (which was an obstacle)

 maruppai osiththAn – one who broke its tusks